LeProta/NZXTKrakenPumpPlugin/README.md

 Output: `build/NZXTKrakenPumpPlugin.dll`.

+> `hidapi` is resolved in this order: `pkg-config`, then `find_library`, then the
+> import library bundled under `third_party/`.
+No vcpkg install is required.
-> If `hidapi` is not found automatically, pass the vcpkg toolchain:
+> To use your own build instead, pass the vcpkg toolchain:
 > `-DCMAKE_TOOLCHAIN_FILE=<vcpkg>/scripts/buildsystems/vcpkg.cmake`

 > The build is forced to Release — `lhwm-cpp-wrapper.lib` is compiled with `/MD` and mixing runtimes causes `LNK2038`.